litmuschaos/litmus/tpcc-client/README.md

 ## License

-openebs/test-storage is developed under Apache 2.0 License at the project level.
-Some components of the project are derived from other opensource projects like axboe/fio, percona-Lab/tpcc-mysql and are distributed under their respective licenses.
+openebs/test-storage is developed under Apache 2.0 License.
+Some components of the project are derived from other opensource projects like [axboe/fio](https://github.com/axboe/fio), [percona-Lab/tpcc-mysql](https://github.com/Percona-Lab/tpcc-mysql) and are distributed under their respective licenses.